Euro on track for worst week in 19 months on ECB's cautious stance

 The yen’s reaction to the Bank of Japan’s decision to stand pat on monetary policy on Friday was limited, as such an outcome had been well anticipated.

-The BOJ offered a weaker view on inflation than in April, signalling that it will be in no rush to dial back its massive stimulus programme.
+The BOJ offered a weaker view on inflation than in April, signaling that it will be in no rush to dial back its massive stimulus program.

-The dollar index gained about 0.2 percent to a two-week high of 94.995 , after rallying more than 1 percent on Thursday.
+The dollar index gained about 0.2 percent to a two-week high of 94.995 .DXY, after rallying more than 1 percent on Thursday.

 Editing by Kim Coghill and Richard Borsuk